Open-source server to display metrics for DevSecOps and others

 My contribution here is logical sequencing for a deep yet concise hands-on tutorial.

-Grafana was as open-source in 2014 at https://github.com/Grafana/Grafana.
-It is one of the most popular open source projects on GitHub.
+Grafana began in 2014 at https://github.com/Grafana/Grafana.
+It quickly became one of the most popular open source projects on GitHub.

 The original developer, Torkel Ödegaard (@Grafana@torkelo), formerly at eBay Stockholm, Sweden, spoke Dec.
 19, 2014 in San Francisco six months after release.